-89. If applicants feels that the admissions process has not been followed, they may complain using the Customer Complaints Procedure, a copy of which is available on the Moulton College website.
-The complaint can also be completed electronically on the website.

-- 90. All reasonably practicable steps to resolve complaints informally are taken in the first instance.
+- 90. If applicants feels that the admissions process has not been followed, they may complain using the Customer Complaints Procedure, a copy of which is available on the Moulton College website.
+The complaint can also be completed electronically on the website. - 91.
+All reasonably practicable steps to resolve complaints informally are taken in the first instance.
 If the complaint remains unresolved, then a formal written complaint can be addressed to the Vice Principal Business and Finance.
-This may be made on a Confidential Complaint Form, by letter or by email. - 91.
-Please note that, if an appeal is lodged, a complaint cannot be lodged at the same time. - 92.
-The Customer Complaints Procedure, including timescales involved in making a complaint and the appeal process, can be found on the Moulton College website.
+This may be made on a Confidential Complaint Form, by letter or by email. - 92.
+Please note that, if an appeal is lodged, a complaint cannot be lodged at the same time.